ra9mls/ra9mls/README.md

 👋 Hi I'm Ivan Nikanorov!

+- 🔭 I’m currently working at Blum.io.
+- Blum is a Web3 company developing crypto applications and a Telegram Mini App focused on decentralized finance (DeFi), onboarding, and gamification.
+Its products are designed to drive mass user adoption in the crypto ecosystem.
+- Previous work at Soramitsu.co.jp.
-- 🔭 I’m currently working on Soramitsu.
-It is an innovative technology company specializing in blockchain solutions and decentralized finance (DeFi).
+- It is an innovative technology company specializing in blockchain solutions and decentralized finance (DeFi).
 Founded with the vision of creating an open and inclusive financial system, Soramitsu is dedicated to leveraging cutting-edge technology to empower individuals and businesses.
 - 👯 I’m looking for a new opportunities for me in Blockchain industrie.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ivan-nikanorov-b6922b174/)